One of my most popular posts on Write Change Grow is titled – Does it Feel Like Everyone is Moving Forward – Except You?

-It might also mean that you have an expensive degree and not end up where you wanted to be career wise.
+It might also mean that you have an expensive degree and not end up where you wanted to be career-wise.
 The education component alone might not be enough to get you where you want to be.

-The whole school thing is interesting for me at the moment.
-I’m currently looking for another admin position, which means I’m filling in forms (both online and in person) that ask me where I went to school.
+The whole school thing is interesting to me at the moment.
+I’m currently looking for another admin position, which means I’m filling in forms (both online and in-person) that ask me where I went to school.
 But here’s the thing, I left school after grade 10 when I was 15.
 I did a year at the local TAFE doing a secretarial course and have been working ever since.
 School was 35 years ago!
 Where and when I went to school hardly seems relevant, compared to the amazing amount of knowledge and experience I have gained working since then.